 with values in motivic uniform bornological coarse spectra (Corollary \ref{giugoeggergg}).
-Note that the nature of the local finiteness condition \eqref{f34hio34t34g3g3g3gg} makes it impossible to construct a universal locally finite homology theory in a similar manner.
+In fact, we will consider two versions of local homology theories distinguished by the condition that the descent axiom involves open or closed decompositions.
+The open version will be indicated by adding a superscript ``$o$''.
 Similarly as in the case of coarse homology theories, a $\bC$-valued local homology theory is equivalently described as a colimit preserving functor

+The nature of the local finiteness condition \eqref{f34hio34t34g3g3g3gg} makes it impossible to construct a universal locally finite homology theory in a similar manner.

 Any locally finite homology theory $H^{\lf}$ gives rise to a local homology theory which in the notation of the present paper appears as $H^{\lf}\circ F_{\cC,\cU/2}$ {in Lemma~\ref{fiweofwefewfewfewf}.}